perrin4869/clusterix/README.md

 Type: `object`

-Instance of a redis client (tested with [ioredis](https://github.com/luin/ioredis)) used to store heartbeats.
-Should be completely setup with a key prefix.
+Instance of [ioredis](https://github.com/luin/ioredis) used to store heartbeats.
+Should have an open connection to the redis server when calling `initializeNode`.
+Lua scripting features of `ioredis` are used to define a command polls redis for each node's heartbeat, under the name `__clusterix__poll`.
+[node\_redis](https://github.com/NodeRedis/node_redis) is not supported.
+This is because of the lack of built in Promise support on redis commands, and ease of lua commands usage with `ioredis`.

 ##### id